-Building a website in 2020 can now be completed without having HTML, HTML5, CSS, PHP, JS or any type of coding skill.
+In 2020, you can now build a website without HTML, HTML5, CSS, PHP, JS, or any type of coding skill.
 Actually, I can’t remember the last time I’ve needed to edit the code.

-In-other-words, these are universal languages used to create single or multiple page websites.
+In-other-words, there is a standard universal languages used to create single or multiple page websites.

 But for you techies who wish to keep your coding skills tight and the newbie’s who want to enhance your skill.
 I’ve come across a few sites I like.